Unexplored, The Far North

 This northern Indochina tour will offer you the chance to journey overland through some of these remote, rarely-visited, but truly spectacular regions, from Thailand’s infamous Golden Triangle, across the dramatic mountains and forests of Northern Laos and into the lush valleys and high peaks of Northwest Vietnam, inhabited by myriad, still very traditional hill-tribe groups.

 Travel from northern Thailand’s charming Chiang Mai to UNESCO World Heritage Luang Prabang, the enigmatic Plain of Jars, awesome limestone scenery and famous Vieng Xai Caves of Hua Phan Province, the spectacular rice terraces and myriad hill-tribe villages of northwestern Vietnam, the picturesque old French Hill station of Sapa and on by train to our final destination – and also World Heritage listed – Vietnamese capital of Hanoi.

-For those with an extra couple of days to spare then add on a 2 day, 1-night extension to fabulous Halong Bay with an overnight stay on board a traditional style junk.
+For those with an extra couple of days to spare then why not add on a 2 day, 1-night extension to fabulous Halong Bay with an overnight stay on board a traditional style junk?

 Conversely, for those with less time, a shorter, 2-week version, of this tour, ‘Mountains and Hill-tribes‘ begins in Lao’s Luang Prabang.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Chiang Mai - arrival and time to explore

 Arrival in Chiang Mai, the cultural and historical capital of northern Thailand.
 Afternoon free to relax or explore this charming, friendly city before an evening tour of the famous night-bazaar and a local-style welcome dinner.